Thanonchai Thanakorngym

 Thanonchai Thanakorngym (ธนญชัย ธนกรยิมส์) is a retired Thai Muay Thai fighter.

 Biography

 Thanonchai started training in Muay Thai with his father at 12 years old.
 He then went to train with the legend Sangtiennoi Sor Rungroj at his gym and fought under the name Thanonchai Tor.Sangtiennoi.

 In 2015 Thanonchai changed gym to go train with Samart Payakaroon and fought under the name Thanonchai Thanakorngym.

-Thanonchai is a fan favorite of the stadiums because of his aggressive style and relentless pressure which he displayed 9 times against his rival and Muay Thai phenom Sangmanee Sor Tienpo.
-Some of these fights being particularly brutal and considered the best of their year.
+Thanonchai is a fan favorite of the stadiums because of his aggressive style and relentless pressure, which he displayed 9 times against his rival Sangmanee Sor Tienpo.
+Some of these fights have been noted being particularly brutal and are considered the best of their year.

 His fights against Saeksan Or.
-Kwanmuang are also vividly remembered by the fans as highlights of the year in Muay Thai.
+Kwanmuang are also remembered by fans as highlights of the year in Muay Thai.